An index bound for smooth umbilic points: Proof of the Theorem 3

 \subsection{Reformulation}

 Suppose, for the sake of contradiction, that there exists an open $C^{3+\alpha}$ convex surface containing an isolated umbilic point of index $i=2+k/2$, for $k\geq 0$.
 Close up the surface to form a closed convex surface $S$ by joining it to an umbilic-free hemisphere.
-Here hemisphere refers to the range of the Gauss map of the surface $\pi_S:S\rightarrow S^2$ and umbilic-free hemispheres are simple to construct (for an explicit example see \cite{GaK}).
+Here hemisphere refers to the range of the Gauss map of the surface $\pi_S:S\rightarrow S^2$ and umbilic-free hemispheres are simple to construct.

 This closed surface $S$ will have umbilic points in the annulus, which are generically isolated and whose indices sum to $-k/2$.
 In fact, these generic umbilic points will be those classified by Darboux in 1896 \cite{Dar}, what we term {\it elliptic} umbilic points of index $1/2$ and {\it hyperbolic} umbilic points of index $-1/2$ (in-line with the complex terminology).